milosptr/discrete_math_relations/README.md

 # Individual Assignment 5

-## Assignment Description
-This is the fifth individual assignment.
-The deadline is Tuesday, October 24th, 2023, at 23:59*.
-Students are required to submit their solutions in one file named `relations.py` on Gradescope (accessible through Canvas or gradescope.com).
-This assignment is one of 5 individual assignments, collectively contributing 20% to the final grade, with the lowest grade being dropped.

-This assignment combines mathematics and programming.
-The goal is to help students understand the connection between mathematics and programming by implementing solutions to mathematical problems.

 ## Submission and Grading Rules
 - There is no limit to the number of submissions before the deadline.
 - Your code will be run through an autograder.
 Half of the tests will provide feedback on your code, while the other half will only indicate if a test failed without revealing input and expected output details.
 Make use of the feedback you receive.